midsummer celebrations

 Mugwort expands the psychic influences during this particular moment, which is considered a period for divination if the plant is brewed in a tea.

-An infusion of the leaves and flowering tops is used to treat nervous and spasmodic illnesses, sterility, functional uterine hemorrhage, dysmenorrhea, asthma, and mental ailments.
+An infusion of the leaves and flowering tops has traditionally been used to treat nervous and spasmodic illnesses, sterility, functional uterine hemorrhage, dysmenorrhea, asthma, and mental ailments.

 The plant has long been used in moxibustion, which involves burning the dried leaf near or directly on acupuncture points to stimulate the qi meridians and relieve pain.
 Burning a few leaves in the bedroom before going to bed or placing them beneath the pillow induces prophetic dreams.